tbremer/postcss-atrule-bem/README.md

   - throw a warning and don't compile when:
     - a block is created twice (name collisions)
     - a block makes reference to another block
-- Strict mode (as an option)
-	- disallow blocks to have blocks as children
-	- disallow elements to have blocks as children
-	- disallow modifiers to have blocks as children
-	- disallow elements to have elements as children
-	- disallow modifiers to have elements as children
-	- disallow modifiers to have modifiers as children
-- Warning messages (turned on by default)
-	- warn when one of the previous conditions are met
 - any feature I may have missed. (you decide!)